yanivnizan/knowledge-base/src/documents/cocos2dx/cpp/profile/Profile_MainClasses.html.md

 #### Pagination

-You should be ready the result will contain just a part of the list.
-In order to get more items, you should call the method another time with `fromStart` param set to `false` (it's a default value for overloaded methods).
+Note that the results will contain only part of the list.
+In order to get more items you should call the method again with `fromStart` param set to `false` (it's a default value for overloaded methods).
 You can use the following workflow:

 ```cpp
 void Example::getContacts() {